distdl/distdl/docs/code_reference/nn/convolution.rst

 feature-distributed convolution forward application.
 Essentially, the algorithm is as follows:

-1. Pad (adjoint Unpad) the gradient output :math:`\delta y_i`, creating :math:`\delta \hat y_i` so that the adjoint of the Jacobian of the local convolutional layer can be applied to it.
+1. The gradient output :math:`\delta y_i` is already distributed across its partition, so the adjoint of the Jacobian of the local convolutional layer can be applied to it.

 .. figure:: /_images/conv_feature_example_07.png
-   :alt: Example adjoint unpadding in the feature-distributed convolutional layer.
+   :alt: Example adjoint starting case in the feature-distributed convolutional layer.

-   Any required padding is added to subtensors of :math:`y`.

 2. Each worker computes its local contribution to :math:`\delta w` and :math:`\delta x`, given by :math:`\delta w_j` and :math:`\delta x_j`, using PyTorch's native implementation of